12 Things to Do in Madrid in October

 Royal Botanical Garden.|©Francisco Esteve

-The landscapes offered by autumn seem perfect to visit a place like the Royal Botanical Garden of Madrid, a box of surprises that houses the scientific legacy of more than 200 years of natural history.
+I find the autumn scenery perfect for visiting a place like the Royal Botanical Garden of Madrid, a treasure trove that houses the scientific legacy of over 200 years of natural history.

-Here you will find a complete collection of plants and herbs from around the world, which are carefully preserved in beautiful and extensive gardens.
-In this space you will have available audio guides in several languages that you can request at the entrance, temporary exhibitions and much more.
+Here you’ll find a comprehensive collection of plants and herbs from around the world, carefully preserved in beautiful, expansive gardens.
+The garden offers audio guides in several languages available at the entrance, as well as temporary exhibitions and much more.

-If you visit Madrid in October I recommend you to plan your visit, especially if you are traveling with children and are looking for plans for them.
+If you’re visiting Madrid in October, I recommend planning your trip in advance, especially if you’re traveling with children and looking for activities for them.

 Useful information